Beuth-Erdelt/DBMS-Benchmarker/docs/Example-TPC-H.md

 `dbmsbenchmarker run -e yes -b -f example/tpc-h -r ~/benchmarks`

 All results will be stored in subfolders of `~/benchmarks`.

+### Show Results Again

+`dbmsbenchmarker read -e yes -r ~/benchmarks/12345`

+This shows the evaluation of experiment 12345 in folder `~/benchmarks` again.

 ### Limit to Single DBMS